Tips on How to Transition Baby to Solids

 If you’ve made it past the headline and are actually reading this article, we know one thing for sure about you—you’re fearless.
 Here are our tips on how to transition baby to solids

 You’re ready to take that next step into parenthood that requires sheeting the room in plastic, donning a full-body apron and laying in a year’s supply of paper towels.

 You’re ready for your baby to learn use a spoon or a cup, or dare we suggest it, eat from a bowl.

 For a good 6 months now, baby has been neatly suckling at the breast, getting her best nutrition from you.
-But you can’t help notice that while you’re noshing she’s watching your every move and reaching out, into the air, as if she’s ready to join you at the food carnival and move on to solids.
+But you can’t help notice that while you’re noshing she’s watching your every move and reaching out, into the air, as if she’s ready to join you at the food carnival and transition to solids.

 So we say, go ahead, venture forth brave parent.
 With these sure-fire tips from other mamas and papas and pediatricians alike, you’re likely to encounter success at some point in the mess.

 Savor the Spoon

 Just look at what babies do with spoons—they flail them around like swords or clubs.
 How will they ever eat with that?
 “Give him something to hold on to, another spoon or even a toy,” advises Dr. William Sears, in The Baby Book.

 “Don’t ever punish him for making a mess or wanting to be part of the action.”